dylanlan/dylanlan.github.io/_posts/2024-01-04-darkages-bugs.md

 - Increase max stats from a byte of 255, to something higher like 500/1000?
 - Fix the "overkill" bug, where some attacks with enough damage will "overflow" the value (likely another unsinged 32 bit integer of 4.3 billion damage), and end up doing 0 or 1 damage.
 Super annoying.
 Using 64 bit would be great, or at the very least, capping it to the max value, similar to exp box

+### Misc Bugs

+- "You are too busy", when trying to polish gems.
+Need to log off and log back in to fix it.
+Annoying.
+- (Maybe just one or more, coming soon!)